 6. Open a Business Bank Account and Credit Account

 I can’t stress how critical it is to keep your personal and business financial transactions and funds separate.
-LLCs and corporations are required to maintain that separation.
-Any commingling of personal and business funds can result in a court of law ruling that you didn’t take adequate measures to preserve the “corporate veil” that protects your personal assets from liabilities of your business.
+LLCs and C Corporations are required to maintain that separation.
+Any commingling of personal and business funds can result in a court of law ruling that you didn’t take adequate measures to preserve the corporate veil that protects your personal assets from the liabilities of your business.
 Opening a bank account and credit card account in your company’s name and explicitly for business are essential steps for keeping the line drawn between your personal and business activities.

-7. Get a Sales Tax ID, Business Licenses, and Permits
+7. Obtain a Sales Tax ID, Business Licenses, and Permits

-Most dropshipping businesses need a sales tax ID or reseller certificate from its state’s tax department.
+Most dropshipping businesses need a sales tax ID or reseller certificate from their state’s tax department.
 In some jurisdictions, there may be local sales tax, as well.

 Because wholesale suppliers do not charge tax on the products sold to retail sellers, a retail dropshipping business must charge sales tax (if required by the state or local jurisdiction) to its end customers.
 That sales tax must then be reported and remitted to the state (and local, if applicable) tax authorities.